The GBLT oversees the King Family Bursary of $3,500, supporting the objectives of the Wally and Marilyn King Endowment Fund.

 A bursary of $3,500 is awarded each spring.
 Please note that as of 2020, only one bursary will be awarded per year.
 Applications for 2021 are now open and due by March 1st.
 Information about the bursary and an application form can be found below.

 Please contact Sarah Koetsier by email at email@example.com or phone at 416-440-1519 x 102 with any questions.

 The King Family Bursary is intended for projects which will promote knowledge and/or appreciation of the eastern shore of Georgian Bay or the North Channel and its unique environment, communities, history, and/or culture and are compliant with the statement of purpose of the Georgian Bay Land Trust (see below).
 The King Family Bursary is supported by the Wally & Marilyn King Family Fund.

-Any person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its natural environment, culture or history; (e.g. artist, scientist, academic or writer).
+Any person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its natural environment, culture or history (e.g. artist, scientist, academic, writer, etc.).

 Applicants must be of the age of majority in the province/state in which they reside.
 Georgian Bay Land Trust staff, board, advisors and bursary jurors may not apply.

 Announcement of winner – April 5, 2021